 12.7.2 EAPOL-Key frames

 EAPOL-Key IV.
-This field is 16 octets.
+This field is 16 octets, represented as an unsigned binary number.
 It contains the IV used with the KEK.
 It shall contain 0 when an IV is not required.
-It should be initialized by taking the current value of the global key counter (see 12.7.11 (RSNA Authenticator key management state machine)) and then incrementing the counter.
+When the AKM negotiated is not 00-04-AC:14, 00-04-AC:15, 00-04-AC:16, or 00-04-AC:17, it should be initialized by taking the current value of the global key counter (see 12.7.11 (RSNA Authenticator key management state machine)) and then incrementing the counter.
 Note that only the lower 16 octets of the counter value are used.
+When the AKM negotiated is 00-0F-AC:14, 00-0F-AC:15, 00-0F-AC:16, or 00-0F-AC:17, the current value of the transmitter’s AEAD counter from the PTKSA is encoded in the field.

 If the Encrypted Key Data subfield (of the Key Information field) is 1, the entire Key Data field shall be encrypted.
 If the Key Data field uses the NIST AES key wrap, then the Key Data field shall be padded before encrypting if the key data length is less than 16 octets or if it is not a multiple of 8.
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received EAPOL-Key frame, the receiver shall ignore this trailing padding.
 If the Key Data field uses an AEAD cipher, then the Key Data field shall not be padded and the AAD for the encipherment operation shall be the data of the EAPOL-Key frame from the EAPOL protocol version field (inclusive) to the Key Data field (exclusive).
+If the AEAD cipher requires a unique counter, it shall use the EAPOL-Key IV.
 Key Data fields that are encrypted, but do not contain the GroupKey or SMK KDE, shall be accepted.

 CID 20047